-This plan sets up an enabling policy framework for taking water within the A ${or}$ , B or Blocks.
-While also setting up a generally enabling framework for taking water within the C Block, the Plan makes it clear that certain matters must be addressed before consent will be granted for any takes within this block.
+This plan sets up an enabling policy framework for taking water within the A and, B er C-Blocks and takes a cautious approach to taking water within the C Block.
 A Block water has the lowest minimum flow and the most reliable water, B Block water has a higher minimum flow and is less reliable, while the C Block has the highest minimum flow and is the least reliable.
 Water may be allocated to two or more activities within an allocation block, for example irrigation and hydro-electric development with water used for hydro-electric development when it is not required for irrigation.
 The environmental flow and allocation regime that sets out the amount of water that can be taken from each of these blocks is included in Table 1, Part 4 to this Plan.